MPMcIntyre/ReacTron/README.md

 #### Start (`yarn start` or `npm run start`)

-This will run the starting script which uses the <a href="https://www.npmjs.com/package/concurrently">concurrently package</a> to simultaniously start the webpack bundler and the Electron delayStart.js script.
-The webpack bundler uses a custom plugin that hooks into webpack and, using <a href="https://nodejs.org/api/dgram.html">dgram</a> emits a message upon completion.
-The delayStart script acts as the dgram host, waiting for the event.
-Once registered, the delay script starts the electron process.
-There is a time-out inside of the delay start script, this is to ensure that even if there is no event emitted, that the electron app will start, and can be edited inside of the developerSettings.js.
+This will run the starting script which uses the <a href="https://www.npmjs.com/package/concurrently">concurrently package</a> to start the webpack bundler in watch mode, which also starts the electron process.
+Terminate webpack with ctrl+c in the terminal to stop it from spawning an electron process.

 #### Rebuild (`yarn rebuild` or `npm run rebuild`)